Repairs two instruments

 Khlong Toey Music ProgramBangkok, Thailand

 After seeing PFC's "Stand By Me" video on YouTube in 2008, musicians Aom Amm and Gigi Nemrod were deeply inspired.
 Little did they know that simply viewing a video would soon change their lives in a profound way.
-Upon further investigation they read about the efforts of the foundation and from that moment on decided to model the same principles and initiate a music program for disadvantaged Thai children.
+Upon further investigation they read about the efforts of the Foundation and from that moment decided to model the same principles and initiate a music program for disadvantaged Thai children.
 The Khlong Toey Music program was founded in August 2012.

 This notorious area in south Bangkok is home to about 100,000 people.
 People at Khlong Toey face many problems typical of a slum area.
 The vicious cycle of poverty also makes it hard to break from engaging in criminal activity as well as drug and alcohol dependence.
 With such social and financial problems, the children are often prevented from receiving a proper education.